Cordtus/stickerbot/README.md

 - Handles both single and multiple image uploads in a single message.
 - Processes existing Telegram stickers by adding a 50px transparent buffer.
 - Outputs processed images in `.webp` format and sends them back as documents to avoid compression.
+- **Persistent sticker pack management**:
+  - Create new sticker packs
+  - Add stickers to existing packs
+  - Add external packs to your collection
+  - Mark packs as favorites
+  - Manage your pack collection
 - Manages temporary files and cleans up automatically.

 ---